dakkafex/Chatbot2/README.md

 **(node) npm install readline-sync (and "morse-code" after that)** Some warnings might pop up but you can ignore them

-After you installed the modules, in the same terminal window just enter: (node) bot.js and you are ready to ask it questions.
+After you installed the modules, in the same terminal window just enter: (node) bot.js , make sure you are pointing to the right path, and you are ready to ask it questions.

 # Usage
 The bot is made to recognize keywords in any sentance.